WHAT IS A MOUNTAIN ?

 Mountains cover up to one-fifth of our Earth’s surface, and every continent has at least one large stunning mountain range, with some even under the world’s oceans.

-The higher you climb up a mountain the colder it gets, because cool air rises.
+The higher you climb up a mountain the colder it gets, because cold air rises.
 Most of the highest mountains around the world are constantly covered with snow and ice all year round, due to this cold air rising.

-A lot of people visit mountains not only to hike, climb or ski, but for the stunning scenery it beholds, such as lakes, cliffs and crags.
+A lot of people visit mountains not only to hike, climb or ski, but for the stunning scenery it beholds, such as lakes, cliffs, and crags.

 WHAT MAKES A MOUNTAIN ?

 The Earth’s surface is a thin layer of rock called the crust.
 The crust is the outermost solid shell of a rocky planet.
 It consists of different types of minerals and gigantic rocks, called igneous, metamorphic and sedimentary rocks.

 These giant slabs of rock are called tectonic plates, which fit together like an enormous jigsaw puzzle.
 These plates can move around, but they do so very slowly.
 If they come into collision with each other, this powerful force below the Earth’s surface can push the crust upwards to form a mountain range.

 This process takes millions of years for the mountains to form.
 There are three main types of mountains, and they are known as volcanic, block, and fold mountains.
 They may all look the same, but they have all formed differently.

 HOW THE DIFFERENT MOUNTAINS ARE FORMED !!!